 We know this brand for making organic beddings that are stylish, sustainable, and durable.
 They have a range of products for the bedroom and bathroom.

-Coyuchi offers only two shower curtains designs, the waffle, and striped designs, and promises that you do not need to use shower curtain liners with their curtains.
+Coyuchi offers only two non-toxic shower curtain designs, the waffle, and striped designs, and promises that you do not need to use shower curtain liners with their curtains.
 All you need to do is squeeze out the water the curtain has soaked in and leave it to air dry.

 The brand uses naturally grown organic cotton without harming the environment.
 One rippled striped Coyuchi shower curtain saves 1,318 days of drinking water and is equal to avoiding 6 miles or driving emissions.
 Coyuchi sources and manufactures responsibly in India and Turkey, working with fair trade certified factories.